tayna-so/hex-tools/README.md

-Hi, this is my first project on git.
+Hi.
+This is my fisrt project on github.